Akhilareddyd/youtube-api-EDA-/README.md

 # youtube-api-analysis

-Project code for my youtube video on Creating data analysis portfolio project with Youtube API https://youtu.be/D56_Cx36oGY.
+Project code for my final project on SCHMGMT 602.
+I analyzed popular videos on youtube